yasar-rehman/FEDVSSL/README.md

 # FEDVSSL
-This is a general purpose repository for Federated Self-Superivised Learning build on top of [MMCV](https://mmcv.readthedocs.io/en/latest/) and [Flower](https://flower.dev/)
+This is a general purpose repository for Federated Self-Superivised Learning for video understanding build on top of [MMCV](https://mmcv.readthedocs.io/en/latest/) and [Flower](https://flower.dev/)

 The paper can be found at